secvisogram/csaf-cms-backend/documents/architecture-decisions.md

 ![Business Context](business-context.drawio.png)

-#### Editor
+The could be an editor application like the Secvisogram react application but
+also an external system that is able to access a rest api.

-The editor uses the system to add, edit, delete and review CSAF-Documents.
+The Client uses the system to add, edit, delete and review CSAF-Documents.
 It should be possible for the editor, to export CSAF-Documents to Markdown, HTML or PDF.
-The editor could add comments to the whole CSAF-Documents or parts of it.
+The Client could add comments to the whole CSAF-Documents or parts of it.
 Comments could be answered be other editors.
 All Changes are tracked by the system.

-The editor could have one of the following roles:
+The Client could have one of the following roles:

 - Registered
 - Author